carpentries/instructor-training/_extras/guide.md

 * [Next steps after receiving pull request][after-pr]
 * [Request to do another discussion session when participant was passive][passive-discussion]
 * [Confirm certification and describe next steps][completion]
+* [Notify participants that they have not completed within the specified time][expiry]

 ## Introduction